 When is the last time you washed your tools?
 It doesn’t matter if it’s hand tools, power tools on up to your push mower and lawn tractor.
 Everything should be washed occasionally.
 Growing up I didn’t understand this but my father did.
 I think it had something to do with the era that he grew up in that they were taught to take care of their equipment so you have it for a long time.

 Even though we live in a throw-away world tools cost money and when they are taken care of they just work better and last longer.

 - Wash and clean your hand tools at the end of every day that you use them.
 This also helps to prevent the spread of diseases among plants in your yard.

 - All other pieces of equipment should be cleaned at least 3 times a year.
 Before you use them at the beginning of the season, the middle of summer and before you store them away for the year.
 Just remember more is better here so if you are so inclined you can wash your equipment as often as you like, some people wash their mowers after every mowing.

-If you don’t already have an extra set of blades for your mower make getting a set a priority.
-Then get in the habit of changing your mower blades after every 10 to 12 mowings.
+If you don’t already have an extra set of lawn mower blades for your mower make getting a set a priority.
+Then get in the habit of sharpening or changing your mower blades after every 10 to 12 mowings.
 More often if you have sandy or rocky soil.
-Just doing this will make a huge difference with how your lawn looks.
+Just doing this will make a huge difference in how your lawn looks.